Guides

 Urbanity, Smithfield

 Pups get a warm welcome at Urbanity, a bright and breezy café that serves an all-day breakfast and a cracking lunch menu.
-While they whip you up some breakfast eggs your pup can nibble on their homemade doggy treats made from squash and other ‘good’ ingredients.
+While they whip you up some breakfast eggs, your pup can nibble on their homemade doggy treats made from squash and other ‘good’ ingredients.
 They even have their own adorable mascot, a blue Staffy called ‘Fia’.

 The Orange Goat, Ballsbridge and Killester

-There’s good reason why the Orange Goat clocks in as a firm favourite, with or without your furry pal.
-Apart from its Cloud Picker coffee and famous breakfast buns it caters well for your canine who will be greeted with fresh chicken and treats and even some breakfast eggs should they fancy it.
+There’s good reason why The Orange Goat clocks in as a firm favourite, with or without your furry pal.
+Apart from its Cloud Picker coffee and famous breakfast buns it caters well for your canine who will be greeted with fresh chicken and treats, and even some breakfast eggs should they fancy it.
 Go regularly enough and they might even throw your pooch a birthday party complete with presents.

-Media captionAll the cool dogs have their birthday at the Orange Goat.
+Media captionAll the cool dogs have their birthday at The Orange Goat.

 Isabelle's, South Anne Street

 Just a short walk from the streams of busy shoppers on Grafton Street, Isabelle's is a great spot to people-watch with your pup while chowing down on flavourful dishes.
-Book a table in their covered outdoor terrace and let your dog chill out off leash as you feed your appetite with their chargrilled squid and prawns pesto linguini.
+Book a table in their covered outdoor terrace and let your dog chill out as you feed your appetite with their chargrilled squid and prawns pesto linguini.

 Angelina's, Baggot Street